For more information on KPFA's archiving policy go here: Learn More.

 An international radio program that links people, vital ideas, and important information.

-Making Contact - Into Eternity - November 1, 2013 at 1:30pm
+Making Contact - Making Contact's 20th Anniversary - November 28, 2014 at 3:30pm

 Looking for more?
 Click here to browse all available archives of this program.